ucsb-cs184-f24/team08-StudyMeets/team/LEARNING.md

 Benefits:
 - easy to get running
 - a lot of documentation
-- most fo us have prior experience with react
+- most of us have prior experience with react
 - easily importable components
 - works with ios and android, doesn't need emulator